saidsabri010/AFP-2-2021/Documents/SystemDesign.md

-the project will show the ticket information of locations inputed by user, and there is a book/pay user can click if the user is interested in a specific ticket,then the project would show the details of ticket and payment if the user input wrong loaction name ,the app will give error message
+the project will show the ticket information of locations inputed by user, and there is a book/pay user can click if the user is interested in a specific ticket,then the project would show the details of ticket and payment if the user input wrong loaction name ,the app will give error message we will find the best solution of how to design the user interface and we have the idea ,then we do documentation,later we will try to implement the project using our tecknology so far we already have a script ,hopefully we can have presentation soner or later, all of our team is supposed to have some contribution of it

 ## Implementation plan

-for this databased project we used java to build the basic structure ,and use mysql to solve the database problem
+for this project we used java to build the basic structure ,and use mysql to solve the database problem,and for the user interface ,we would like to use java as well, for implement the database system,we still need other technology ,such as visual stusio code and our team will try to find good technology to solve our problem

 ## Requirement